CarlosDev88/front-store-reat-js/README.md

-# Getting Started with Create React App
+this project contains the frontend of a product page made with the JavaScript library React JS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).